Fantomas42/django-blog-zinnia/docs/buildout.rst

 provided to properly initialize the project for anybody who wants to contribute to the project.

-Buildout is a developer oriented tool designed for workings with python eggs, so can be used for installing egg-based scripts for personal use.
+Buildout is a developer oriented tool designed for workings with Python eggs, so can be used for installing egg-based scripts for personal use.

 One of the major force of buildout is that is **repeatable**, it should be